gardenlinux/gardenlinux/docs/reference/container-images.md

 Garden Linux offers a range of specialized bare container images, each tailored for specific applications and designed for minimalism and security.

 These containers are optimized as base images for Dockerfiles.
-Their development is streamlined by the [unbase_oci](https://github.com/gardenlinux/unbase_oci) tool, which efficiently minimizes image size by removing unnecessary components from base container images.
+Their development uses the [unbase_oci](https://github.com/gardenlinux/unbase_oci) tool, which minimizes image size by removing unnecessary components from base container images.

 | Image             | Description                                                       | URI                                                         |
 | ----------------- | ----------------------------------------------------------------- | ----------------------------------------------------------- |